tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

 #### Where?
 The original plan was to travel to New Delhi and stay there for a week.
 However, a good soul from Delhi suggested that there isn't much in New Delhi to spend a week there (**which is true!**).
 So, I changed plans on the way and ended up going to Dehradun and Mussoorie.
-From my personal experience I'd say that the change of plans worked out really well.
+From my personal experience I'd say that the change of plans worked out perfectly well.
 I fell in love with Mussoorie.
 I'll list the places I went to (at least what I remember):

 * Kanpur Central
 * India Gate